Independence Day (franchise): Independence Day 3D Java (2005)

 Independence Day 3D was a wireless Java based mobile version of the brand released in 2005.
 It involves flying an F/A-18 Hornet over various cities where a miniature Alien City Destroyer destroys the skyscrapers one at a time.
-To win you must take out the miniature City Destroyer before all buildings are destroyed.
+To win, the player must take out the miniature City Destroyer before all buildings are destroyed.

 ID4Game.com (2016)

 To promote the Blu-Ray 20th Anniversary & Ultimate Edition release, a web browser game was released by 20th Century Fox Home.
-It involved 8 bit graphics & was a side scroller where the player piloted a fighter jet against Alien Attackers.
+It involved 8 bit graphics and was a side scroller where the player piloted a fighter jet against Alien Attackers.
 After which the player entered the interior of a Mothership (exterior had a City Destroyer appearance while interior resembled the Mothership) to drop a nuclear bomb on a precise target.
-The site was taken down once Disney acquired the Fox Home websites & domains.
+The site was taken down once Disney acquired the Fox Home websites and domains.

 Independence Day My Street (2016)

-Promoting the release of the second film, 20th Century Fox produced a website where you could use satellite imagery of your neighborhood and see what it would look like after an alien attack.
+Promoting the release of the second film, 20th Century Fox produced a website where one could use satellite imagery of their neighborhood and see what it would look like after an alien attack.

 Independence Day: Join the ESD (2016)

-Promoting the release of the second film, 20th Century Fox produced a website where you could enlist the fictional Earth Space Defense (ESD) and receiving new ranks by completing different challenges and games.
+Promoting the release of the second film, 20th Century Fox produced a website where the player could enlist the fictional Earth Space Defense (ESD) and receiving new ranks by completing different challenges and games.
 These games were developed by MRM//McCann.
 This was tied to a recruitment planned with participation of the US Army.
-Each game while based on the fight against aliens tied back to real world professions within the US Army like Microbiologist & Cryptologic Network Warfare Specialist.
+Each game while based on the fight against aliens tied back to real world professions within the US Army like Microbiologist and Cryptologic Network Warfare Specialist.
 The games were, 1.
 Aerial Recon: Pilot a drone simulation to disable the Alien shields, 2.
 Bio Extract: Isolate Alien microbes to ward off their telepathic mind control, 3.
-Crack the Alien coded message & 4.
+Crack the Alien coded message and 4.
 Spacecraft Overhaul: Perform mechanic repair to a Space Moon Tug.

 Independence Day: Resurgence - Battle Heroes (2016)

 Independence Day: Resurgence - Battle Heroes was a free mobile app strategy game based on Independence Day: Resurgence.
 The game was developed by Zen Studios and Fox Digital Entertainment and was available to download for free on the iTunes App Store, Google Play and the Amazon Appstore.
 The game was an online only, mostly spaced based combat game with turn based mechanics.
-The player worked to unlock & upgrade Earth space fighters from different nations to fight Aliens around various locations in the Solar System.
+The player worked to unlock and upgrade Earth space fighters from different nations to fight Aliens around various locations in the Solar System.